 Habitat

 They exist mostly in ponds and rivers in the sub-Saharan.
 They live in the water and are a grey-greenish color.
 Sometimes they are sold as pegs and labeled African dwarf frogs, but they are different than that species, only mistaken commonly for them.
-The difference between the two is the absence of webbing in their feet.
+The key difference between the two is that one lacks webbing between its toes.

 They are the only known amphibians that have claws and they survive by laying eggs of their young when reproducing.
 They normally survive for 5 to fifteen years, although there have been recorded frogs surviving as many as 25.